Oil & Gas Companies

-Murex Petroleum Corporation is engaged in the acquisition, development, and operation of oil and gas properties in North America.
+Murex Petroleum Corporation is engaged in acquiring, developing, and operating oil and gas properties in North America.
 Since its 1996 incorporation, Murex has become the 5th largest operator in South Dakota and the 25th largest operator in the Rocky Mountain Region.
+Murex controls over 34,000 net mineral acres through affiliated companies, including the following:

-Murex also controls over 34,000 net mineral acres through affiliated companies, including Linda Petroleum Company, Missiana LLC, Missilinda of Canada, Williston Projects Inc., and Mono Corporation with holdings in North Dakota, South Dakota, Montana, Nebraska, Kansas, Oklahoma, Texas, Louisiana, and Mississippi.
-Murex currently operates 170 wells in North Dakota, South Dakota, Montana, and Wyoming, and is continuing with a horizontal drilling program in the Bakken play on the Nesson Anticline in Williams County, North Dakota.
+Murex operates 170 wells in North Dakota, South Dakota, Montana, and Wyoming.
+It is continuing with a horizontal drilling program in the Bakken play on the Nesson Anticline in Williams County, North Dakota.

 Petro-Hunt, L.L.C. is a privately-held independent oil and gas company based in Dallas, Texas.
-Petro-Hunt's primary focus is on the exploration and production of oil and gas worldwide.
-The company was founded in the 1920s in El Dorado, Arkansas, and later played an active role in developing the East Texas Oil Field.
-Today, Petro-Hunt is one of the largest privately-held companies in the world and remains active in the onshore and offshore sectors of the energy industry worldwide.
+Its primary focus is on the global exploration and production of oil and gas.
+The company was founded in the 1920s in El Dorado, Arkansas, and it later played an active role in developing the East Texas Oil Field.
+Today, Petro-Hunt is one of the largest privately-held companies in the world and remains active in the onshore and offshore sectors.

-The company is involved in drilling shallow oil and gas wells as well as deep onshore and offshore wells, involving technologically and environmentally challenging conditions of all sorts.
-Petro-Hunt's history of drilling has included deviated and horizontal wells.
-Petro-Hunt prides itself on being a "wildcat company," engaging high-risk in oil and gas exploration in areas that have not yet been commercially proven.
-The company's main operations are in Mississippi, Louisiana, Texas, the Gulf Coast, Wyoming and the Williston Basin area of North Dakota.
+Petro-Hunt prides itself on being a “wildcat company,” engaging high-risk in oil and gas exploration in areas that have not yet been commercially proven.
+The company is involved in drilling shallow oil and gas wells and deep onshore and offshore wells involving technologically and environmentally challenging conditions.
+Petro-Hunt’s history of drilling has included deviated and horizontal wells.
+The company’s primary operations are in Mississippi, Louisiana, Texas, the Gulf Coast, Wyoming, and the Williston Basin area of North Dakota.